Introduction

 F. Formal Hearings: Role of Witnesses

-- Witnesses may participate in-person or via video technology that allows the student conduct body and the parties to see and hear the witness while that person is speaking.
+- Witnesses may participate in-person or via video technology that allows the Professionalism and Ethics Review Board and the parties to see and hear the witness while that person is speaking.
 Witnesses are not permitted to be accompanied by an advisor without express permission of the chair, which will only be permitted in exceptional circumstances.

 - The chair will notify all witnesses of their requested participation in the hearing at least five (5) business days prior to the hearing.
 Witnesses will be present for the hearing only during their testimony.